Kent State University College of Podiatric Medicine: Fourth year externships

 During the fourth and final year, students set out on up to six (6) 4-week externships in podiatric medicine and surgery at hospitals across the country.
 These off campus externships provide extensive clinical and surgery exposure that will be necessary entrance into Podiatric Medicine and Surgery Residencies (Three year post-graduate medical education required for licensure and board certification).

 Facilities

-The campus is a 27 acre enclave in the Cleveland suburbs.
+The campus is a 27 acre site in the Cleveland suburb of Independence, adjacent to the interchange of Interstates 77 and 480.
 The college has the following facilities: